-The community is currently worried about the future of mining pools.
-First, pooling leads to a concentration of computing (or “hashing”) power in the network, thereby making bitcoin less decentralized, and probably less secure.
+There are two general concerns the community has about mining pools.
+First, pooling leads to a concentration of computing (or “hashing”) power in the network as well as in specific geographic area, thereby making bitcoin less decentralized, and probably less secure.
 Today, most bitcoin are mined in China (check this for more on how a mining facility looks like).
-Second, it is unclear what miners’ incentives to verify transactions will be when the reward they get for their “proof of work” decreases in the future (specifically, the bitcoin software halves the reward every four years, so in 2017, it will go down from 25 to 12.5 bitcoin per block).
+Second, as the mining rewards halves every four years, it is unclear what miners’ incentives to verify transactions will be when the reward they get for their “proof of work” decreases in the future.
+The most recent halving event took place in July 2016, by which the reward went down from 25 to 12.5 bitcoin per block.

 Nakamoto believed that transaction fees would progressively replace block rewards, that is, bitcoin users would have to pay miners (fee <1%) to have them verify transactions and add them to the blockchain.
 The problem is, mining is costly (in hardware, electricity, and rent) and thus only profitable when the bitcoin price is high enough to cover these costs.
-In other words, a collapse of the bitcoin price can start a wave of bankruptcies among miners, and leave the bitcoin network insecure.
+This is the operational risk miners will have to take.

 Bitcoin core developers